Lin-Buo-Ren/documentation/distribution/guidelines.md

 ### Readme

+(coming soon)

 ### Subjects

 Highly important to select the BISAC code(s) most suitable for the category of your book.

+### Authors informations

+Author and collaborators should have specified a valid name and headline.

 ### External Links